anjumrohra/Surepass_Internship/README.md

 # Surepass_Internship
-Creating Restex API in Flask with JSON Web Tokens and MongoDB database
+Creating Restx API in Flask with JSON Web Tokens and MongoDB database